Campaigners Make an Impact in Yorkshire and Lincolnshire

 William Wilberforce: Hull

 William Wilberforce was born in 1759 in Hull, East Yorkshire.
-He graduated from university in Cambridge with the intention of following a political career and became Member of Parliament for Hull in 1780, aged 21.
-He became Member of Parliament for Yorkshire in 1784 and devoted most of his life and parliamentary career to the abolition of the British Slave Trade.
+After he graduated from Cambridge University he wanted to become a politician.
+At just 21 Wilberforce became Member of Parliament (MP) for Hull, then MP for Yorkshire in 1784.
+Wilberforce devoted most of his life to campaigning for the abolition (legal end) of the British Slave Trade.

 Map link: Wilberforce House Museum, Hull, the birthplace of William Wilberforce»